Important Mobile Banking Changes3 min read - Insights

 New rules from the CMA on mobile banking transform the finance industry says our Managing Director Paul Jarrett

-It’s not news that we live in a connected world, or that mobiles have become a vital tool for everyday life.
+It’s not news that we live in a connected world.
+Or that mobiles have become a vital tool for everyday life.
 In fact we’ve seen many businesses and entire industries evolve and mobilise their offering to improve the customer experience.
 So it was only a matter of time before we saw the financial industry follow suit.

-We already have access to mobile apps for basic financial tasks, such as checking balances and moving money between current accounts, but these are limited and don’t give us an overarching view of our entire finances.
+We already have access to mobile apps for basic financial tasks.
+Such as checking balances and moving money between current accounts.
+But these are limited and don’t give us an overarching view of our entire finances.

-The new rules released by the CMA initiate a huge transformation within the financial industry, where we’ll witness the entire sector evolve its traditional structure to put the control into the consumer’s hand.
+The new rules released by the CMA initiate a huge transformation within the financial industry.
+Where we’ll witness the entire sector evolve its traditional structure to put the control into the consumer’s hand.

-Forcing banks to share service offerings in one single app gives consumers greater visibility of the services they can use and more power over how they manage their money both day-to-day and longer term.
+Forcing banks to share service offerings in one single app gives consumers greater visibility.
+Greater visibility of the services they can use and more power over how they manage their money both day-to-day and longer term.

 A key issue that will undoubtedly cause debate between both banks and consumers is security and the protection of customer data.
 The new rules in the Open Banking programme state that banks will be required to share customer data.